cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 OPAQUE relies on a key recovery mechanism for storing authentication material on the server and recovering it on the client.
-This material is encapsulated in an envelope 'Envelope', whose structure, encoding, and size must be specified by the key recovery mechanism.
+This material is encapsulated in an envelope, whose structure, encoding, and size must be specified by the key recovery mechanism.
 The size of the envelope is denoted `Ne` and may vary between mechanisms.